Renault Captur Vs Duster

 In India, the Renault Captur borrows its engines from the Duster – 1.5-litre petrol and diesel motors.
 In terms of the diesel powertrain, the Captur gets the more powerful 110PS version (peak torque of 240Nm, 5Nm drop compared to the Duster) of the engine rather than the 85PS version.
 The petrol motor is relatively new to the Duster range and produces 106PS of maximum power and142Nm of peak torque in the Captur.

 The petrol engine is mated to a 5-speed manual, while the diesel motor comes with a 6-speed manual gearbox same as the Duster.
-Unlike the Duster, Renault has no plans to launch an automatic version or an AWD (all wheel drive) model of the Captur anytime soon.
+Where Is The Renault Captur Automatic?

 - Renault Duster price: Rs 8.29 - 13.45 lakh (ex-showroom New Delhi)